genneko/private-freebsd-ports/README.md

 ## editors/omegaT4
 An easy port of [OmegaT](https://omegat.org/) - a free translation memory tool (version 4.x).
-Unlike the official port, this port just downloads and installs the JAR instead of building the program from its source.
+Unlike the official port, this port just installs the cross-platform JAR instead of building the program from its source.
+The JAR itself should be manually downloaded and put in DISTDIR.

 ## editors/omegaT5
 OmegaT Version 5.x.
 The same as above except the version.